namvnngu/mini-c/snake/README.md

-A minimal terminal interface for Snake.
-It is implemented using the ncurses library.
+A minimal terminal interface for Tetris, built using `ncurses`.

 After starting the game, use the arrow keys or WASD to control the snake's movement.